AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-attribution-models/best-practices-for-stage-mapping.md

 * Note that the Opportunity stage section is divided into Lost, Open, and Won; validate that the stages are in their appropriate stage section
    * Having a stage in the incorrect stage section can result in highly incorrect [!DNL Marketo Measure] revenue or pipeline revenue data
 * Avoid using duplicate stage names (our system will detect them and automatically remove one).
+* To set a rule that checks for NULL values, leave the value text box blank.

 ## Best Practices for Maintenance {#best-practices-for-maintenance}